 Recovery times vary, too.
-People in highly demanding physical jobs may require several months of recovery before returning; those in more sedentary positions may be able to return to work sooner.
+People in highly demanding physical jobs may require several months of recovery before returning to work; those in more sedentary positions may be able to return to work sooner.
 Make sure you work with your doctor to gauge accurately when you can go to work safely and which job tasks you can perform once you do.

 Available Workers’ Compensation Benefits for Knee Injuries

-When you injury is work-related, you become eligible for certain benefits, as per Iowa’s workers’ compensation laws.
+When your injury is work-related, you become eligible for certain benefits, as per Iowa’s workers’ compensation laws.
 Benefits include the following: